UPPMAX/R-python-julia-matlab-HPC/docs/julia/interactiveJulia.rst

 .. objectives::

-   - Show how to reach the calculation nodes on UPPMAX and HPC2N
+   - be able to start interactive sessions
-   - Test some commands on the calculation nodes
+   - Be able to run Julia in Jupyter notebook

 .. admonition:: Compute allocations in this workshop